boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 #### Name

-This allows you to change the `title` for this stacked area chart widget.
+This feature allows you to change the `title` for this stacked area chart widget.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/title.png)

 #### Subtitle

-Allows you to provide the `subtitle` for this stacked area chart widget.
+This widget allows you to provide the `subtitle` for the stacked area chart.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/Subtitle.png)

 #### Description

-Allows you to provide the `description` about this stacked area chart widget.
+This allows you to provide a `description` for this stacked area chart widget.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/Description.png)